underhillanna/PhotosynQ-Documentation/help/_instruments_How_to_Install_Firmware_Updates.md

 #### Step 2

-Click on the **"Manual Update" button and select the previously donwnloaded file.
+Click on the **"Manual Update" button and select the previously downloaded file.
 Confirm that you want to update the firmware on your instrument.

 #### Step 3